Ernst August von Hannover (born 1954): Health

-On Sunday, 3 April 2005, Ernst August was admitted to hospital with acute pancreatitis.
+On 3 April 2005, Ernst August was admitted to hospital with acute pancreatitis.
 The next day, he fell into a deep coma, two days before the death of his father-in-law, Rainier III, Prince of Monaco.
-On Friday, 8 April 2005, hospital officials reported that he was no longer in a coma but remained in intensive care.
+On 8 April 2005, hospital officials reported that he was no longer in a coma but remained in intensive care.
 A report the same day on BBC World described his condition as "serious but not irreversible."
 After his release he was subsequently seen in public with his wife.
 In an interview he admitted at the time that his health crisis was caused by his hyperactive lifestyle and problems with alcohol.

 His health deteriorated in subsequent years.
-He was hospitalized again in 2011, 2017 and 2018 for problems related to alcohol.
+He was hospitalised again in 2011, 2017 and 2018 for problems related to alcohol.
 In February 2019 he had another emergency surgery for pancreatitis.
-One week later, it was reported that he is suffering from throat cancer.
+One week later, it was reported that he was suffering from throat cancer.
 In July 2020, he was taken to the psychiatric unit of a hospital after calling the police for immediate help, which was followed by a physical fight between him and the police upon their arrival.